remygrandin/JFlashCards/README.md

 Please note that **it may contain error**.
 If you find any, please kindly open an issue here.

-I'm in no way a japaneese instructor, only a french guy trying to learn :-)
+I'm in no way a japanese instructor, only a french guy trying to learn :-)

 ## Build requirement